Manufacturing Authorisations for veterinary medicines

 QPs must comply with the QP Code of Practice.
 Guidance on the professional duties and responsibilities of the QP is in Eudralex Volume 4 Annex 6.

 An applicant for a ManA must nominate a suitably qualified Head of Production.
 Their responsibilities are defined in Eudralex Volume 4, Chapter 2.

 An applicant for a ManA must nominate a suitably qualified Head of Quality Control who is not also the Production Manager although they may also be the QP.
 Their responsibilities are defined in Eudralex Volume 4, Chapter 2.

 A ManA is valid indefinitely as long as the ManA holder complies with the law and passes regular inspections.

-The ManA holder must submit a variation application to the VMD if they intend to make any changes that could have an impact on the quality, safety or efficacy of the products manufactured (eg. registered personnel changes, premises alterations, change of site).
+You must submit a variation application to the VMD if you intend to make any changes that could have an impact on the quality, safety or efficacy of the products manufactured (eg. registered personnel changes, premises alterations, change of site).

 Suspension and revocation